Swivel-Finance/gost/docs/marketplace/MarketPlace.md

 |`bool` | true if successful

 ### setPrincipal
-allows the admin to create a market
+allows the admin to set an individual market